vedph/cadmus_core/Doc/core.md

 - status: the new status of the original record: either "created", "updated", or "deleted".
 - date and time of modification.
 - ID of user who modified the record.
+- date and time of creation.
+- ID of user who created the record.

 For instance, when editing items with history, this is what happens: